MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/introduction.md

 # Linux virtual machines with Express.js app using Azure CLI

-In this tutorial, create a Linux virtual machine (VM) from a cloud-init configuration.
-The cloud-init configuration includes NGINX and a GitHub repository for an Express.js app.
+In this tutorial, create a Linux virtual machine (VM) for an Express.js app.
+The VM is configured with a cloud-init configuration and includes NGINX and a GitHub repository for an Express.js app.
 Once the VM is running, you can view the public Express.js server app in a web browser.

 [!INCLUDE [Create or use existing Azure Subscription ](../../includes/environment-subscription-h2.md)]